luisacicolini/luisacicolini.github.io/src/content/posts/popcount.md

 The proof proceeds with two steps:
 1. We want to prove that the sum of the nodes at any depth `d` of the parallel-prefix-sum tree is constant
 2. The sum of nodes at the very first level (i.e., when the addenda are the zero-extended bits) is equivalent to the sum of all the "*if bit at position `i` is true then add 1, else add 0*" we would unfold.

+*update - 08.12.25:* I finally managed to finish the correctness proof 🥳